delcroip/dolibarr_project_timesheet/README.md

 # Functionnalities
- - Timespend entry by week for all the eligible task of an user per week in the timesheet page
+ - Timespend entry by week for all the eligible task of an user per week in the timesheet page (splited week possible)
  - Holiday are showed in the timesheet page
  - Layout customisation (show/hide the '00:00', show/hide the draft project task,show ref or not, show the related project or not ... )
  - Dolibarr Print mode supported